 Letarte and Gordon continued to find success in the 2007 season.
-Letarte led the No. 24 team to six victories, seven poles, 21 top-five finishes, and 30 top-10s—a single season record for most top-10 finishes in the modern era (1972 – present).
+Letarte led the No. 24 team to six victories, seven poles, 21 top-five finishes, and 30 top-10s – a single season record for most top-10 finishes in the modern era (1972 – present).
 Letarte also guided Gordon to his first win at Phoenix International Raceway.
 Gordon’s April win at Talladega (Ala.)
-Superspeedway was his 12th career restrictor-plate victory—a Sprint Cup Series record.
-Gordon’s second-place finish in the final standings marked Letarte’s highest finish as crew chief.
+Superspeedway was his 12th career restrictor-plate victory – a Sprint Cup Series record.
+Gordon’s second-place finish in the final standings marked Letarte’s best year-end result as crew chief.

-In 2009, Letarte and the No. 24 team improved upon their previous Cup campaign by recording the team’s first win at Texas Motor Speedway, one pole position, 16 top-five finishes and a series high 25 top-10s.
-Gordon finished third in the finals standings.
+In 2009, Letarte and the No. 24 team improved upon their previous Cup campaign by recording the team’s first win at Texas Motor Speedway, one pole position, 16 top-five finishes and a series-high 25 top-10s.
+Gordon finished third in the final standings.

 Letarte and Gordon continued Gordon’s streak of 18 seasons with a pole position when he claimed the top starting spot during the 2010 fall race at Charlotte (N.C.)
 Motor Speedway.
 The team finished the season ninth in the point standings.